- 4.7–5.1 in

 - The western population of Painted Buntings begins its fall migration before molting, molts in staging areas in southern Arizona and northern Mexico, then continues to migrate further south.
 This migration-molt pattern is common among waterfowl but very rare among songbirds.
 In contrast to the western population, the eastern population of Painted Buntings molts on its breeding grounds before migration.

 - Unfortunately, it’s easy to trap colorful male Painted Buntings by tricking them into attacking decoys.
 In 1841 John James Audubon reported that “thousands” of the colorful birds were caught every spring and shipped from New Orleans to Europe, where they fetched more than 100 times the price when sold as cage birds.
-They are still trapped and sold in large numbers in Mexico, Central America, the Caribbean, and to a lesser extent in Florida, harming wild populations.
+They are still trapped and sold in large numbers in Mexico, Central America, the Caribbean, and to a lesser extent in Florida, despite efforts by conservationists to curb illegal trade.

 - The French name of the Painted Bunting, nonpareil, means “without equal,” a reference to the bird’s dazzling plumage.